 - i.
 We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - ii.
 The mortgage bank has kept proper book of accounts, so far as appears from examination of those books and returns adequate for our audit have been received from branches not visited by us; - iii.
-The bank's statements of financial position and comprehensive income are in agreement with the books of accounts; - iv.
-The information required by Central Bank of Nigeria Circular BSD/1/2004 on insider related credits and v.
-The penalty paid for contravention of relevant circular issued by the Central Bank of Nigeria and the requirements of the Nigeria Stock Exchange is as disclosed in Note 28 to the financial statements.
+The bank's statements of financial position and comprehensive income are in agreement with the books of accounts and returns: - iv.
+No penalty was paid in contravention of relevant circular issued by the Central Bank of Nigeria and the requirements of the Nigeria Stock Exchange is as disclosed in Note 26 to the financial statements

-Sola Oyetayo & Co.
-FRC/2013/ICAN/0000000642 Sola Oyetayo & Co.
-(Chartered Accountants)
+Sola Oyetayo & Co FRC/2013/ICAN/00000000642 Sola Oyetayo & Co.
+(Chartered Accountants) 20 December 2023 Lagos, Nigeria

-Lagos, Nigeria